confetti-framework/docs/logging.md

 #### Configuring The Slack Channel

-The `slack` channel requires a `url` configuration option.
+The `slack` channel requires a `WebhookUrl` configuration option.
 This URL should match a URL for an [incoming webhook](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) that you have configured for your Slack team.
 By default, Slack will only receive logs at the `critical` level and above; however, you can adjust this in your `logging` configuration file.